NickolaiBeloguzov/robust-json/README.md

     # Contents of 'test6.json' file: {'app_name': 'HomeCare', 'app_id': 1077}

     op.update_value('$', 'app_id', 'this is a string', True)
-    # An 'StrictModeError' was raised
+    # A 'StrictModeError' exception was raised.
-    # This happened because new value has a different type
+    # This happened because new value has a different type.
-    # Let's try again, but with integer
+    # Let's try again, but with integer.

     op.update_value('$', 'app_id', 1080, True)
     print(op.active_json)